NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 Full scans with your Antivirus and Antispyware software can help to catch the most recent viruses and spyware that may have been installed on your computer without your knowledge.
 Full scans of your entire PC should be run at least daily.

 In addition to keeping your operating system up to date, you should also look for updates for the software installed on your PC.
 Software can be vulnerable to hacker attacks and may lead to the compromise of your system if it isn’t updated.
-A good rule of thumb is that if you don’t need a piece of software, don’t install it or remove it when it is no longer needed.
+A good rule of thumb is that if you don’t need a piece of software, remove it or don’t take the risk by installing it

 A firewall helps protect your computer from hackers who may try to gain access to your computer and the information it contains.
 Software firewalls are available to protect single computers and are even included with many newer operating systems.